Tutorial: Fold and Turn Coasters

 I made this set of 4 coasters to include with the potholders I made for Amy’s Potholder Pass #2.

 These coasters were made with five 5-inch cotton squares and one 5-inch flannel square.
-These can also be made in other sizes so long as the squares are equal-size.
+These can also be made in other sizes as long as the squares are equal in size.
 Suggested square sizes range from 4-1/2” to 6” … your choice.
 You may also use one 5-inch batting square, but I found batting was a tad too thick.
 But, again, your choice.

 Instructions: